ManBearTM/vite-plugin-no-bundle/README.md

 📜 In accordance with [Vite plugin convention], we provide a default export function that takes in a bunch of customization options.

+📚 You can find the complete list of options below! 👇

 ```js
 import { defineConfig } from "vite";
 import noBundlePlugin from "vite-plugin-no-bundle";